Textualize/textual/docs/guide/widgets.md

     ```{.textual path="docs/examples/guide/widgets/checker02.py"}
     ```

 The `COMPONENT_CLASSES` class variable above adds two class names: `checkerboard--white-square` and `checkerboard--black-square`.
-These are set in the `DEFAULT_CSS` but can modified int he apps `CSS` class variable or external CSS.
+These are set in the `DEFAULT_CSS` but can modified in the app's `CSS` class variable or external CSS.

 !!! tip

     Component classes typically begin with the name of the widget followed by *two* hyphens.
 This is a convention to avoid potential name clashes.

-The `render_line` method calls [get_component_rich_style][textual.widget.Widget.get_component_rich_style] to get `Style` object from the CSS, which we apply to the segments to create a more colorful looking checkerboard.
+The `render_line` method calls [get_component_rich_style][textual.widget.Widget.get_component_rich_style] to get `Style` objects from the CSS, which we apply to the segments to create a more colorful looking checkerboard.

 ### Scrolling

-Line API widgets require a little more more work to handle scrolling.
+A Line API widget can be made to scroll by extending the [ScrollView][textual.scroll_view.ScrollView] class (rather than `Widget`).

-A Line API widget can be made to scroll by extending the [ScrollView][textual.scroll_view.ScrollView] class.
-We also need to manage the following details:
+The `ScrollView` class will do most of the work, but we will need to manage the following details:

-1. The ScrollView requires a *virtual size* which is the size of the scrollable content, and should be set via the `virtual_size` property.
+1. The ScrollView class requires a *virtual size* which is the size of the scrollable content, and should be set via the `virtual_size` property.
 If this is larger than the widget then Textual will add scrollbars.
-2. We need to update the `render_line` method to compensate for the current position of the scrollbars.
+2. We need to update the `render_line` method to generate strips according to the current position of the scrollbars.

 Lets add scrolling to our checkerboard example.
-A standard 8 x 8 board isn't really sufficient to demonstrate scrolling so we will also make the size of the board configurable, and set it to 100 x 100, for a total of 10,000 squares.
+A standard 8 x 8 board isn't really sufficient to demonstrate scrolling so we will make the size of the board configurable and set it to 100 x 100, for a total of 10,000 squares.

 === "checker03.py"